Loading...

 The particulars of any arrangement that exists for consultation with or representation by, the members of the public in relation to the formulation of its policy or implementation thereof.
 MDL is a Public Sector Company under the Ministry of Defence, Department of Defence Production and policies formulated by it relate to its internal management.
 Hence, there is no arrangement for consultation with the members of the public in relation to the formulation of its policy or implementation thereof.
 All policies are formulated in compliance with the provisions of all applicable statutes, rules, regulations, etc.

 The Company has a Public Grievance Cell to deal with Public/Staff Grievances.
+Refer - Public Grievance Link available on MDL Website.

 CHAPTER – XVIII : FORM OF ACCESSIBILITY OF INFORMATION MANUAL/HANDBOOK